-Informative advertising is a type of ad that implies using facts to highlight the benefits of a product's features instead of appealing to customers' emotions.
+Informative advertising is a marketing approach that requires using facts to highlight the benefits of a product’s features instead of appealing to customers’ emotions.

 In this article, we’ll consider the objectives, pros, and cons of informative advertising.
 We’ll also compare it to persuasive ads and provide some examples.

 Informative Advertising Objectives